Paul Vathis: Career

 He joined the AP in Philadelphia, in 1946; he spent most of his career at the Harrisburg, Pennsylvania bureau of the AP, starting in 1952.

 In 1962, Vathis took a picture of President John F. Kennedy and former President Dwight D. Eisenhower walking together at Camp David.

-He covered such events as Wilt Chamberlain's 100-point basketball game in 1962, where he originally was just taking his son Randy to see a game.
+He attended Wilt Chamberlain's 100-point basketball game in 1962, which he had been attending with his son Randy, and captured a photograph of Chamberlain displaying a sign with number "100" written on it, which would later become a famous photograph in NBA history and one of the few known documentations of the game.
 In 1979, he helped cover the nation's worst nuclear power accident at Three Mile Island.

-On January 22, 1987, Vathis went to the Pennsylvania State Capitol to cover then-Treasurer of Pennsylvania R. Budd Dwyer's expected resignation speech the day before Dwyer was to be sentenced for bribery crimes he had been convicted of the month prior.
-Dwyer maintained his innocence of the crime and claimed he was a victim of political persecution.
+On January 22, 1987, Vathis covered then-Treasurer of Pennsylvania R. Budd Dwyer's expected resignation speech at the Finance Building at the Pennsylvania State Capitol Complex the day before Dwyer was to be sentenced for accepting a bribe after he was convicted of such a month prior Finance Building at the Pennsylvania State Capitol Complex Dwyer maintained his innocence of the crime and claimed he was a victim of political persecution.
 After a 30-minute speech, Dwyer handed out envelopes to his staffers before grabbing an envelope and producing a .357 Magnum revolver and shooting himself through his mouth, killing him instantly, in front of his staffers and the gathered press, including Vathis.
-Vathis captured a series of four photos of Dwyer, for which he was a finalist for the Pulitzer Prize for Breaking News Photography in 1988, and won third prize for in Spot News at the World Press Photo 1988 Photo Contest, which showed Dwyer holding the gun, Dwyer with the gun in his mouth, Dwyer falling after shooting himself, and Dwyer dead on the floor while his press secretary Duke Horshock attempts to calm the panicked crowd.
+Vathis captured a series of four photos of Dwyer, for which he was a finalist for the Pulitzer Prize for Breaking News Photography in 1988, and won third prize for in Spot News at the World Press Photo 1988 Photo Contest, which showed Dwyer holding the gun, Dwyer with the gun in his mouth, Dwyer falling after shooting himself, and Dwyer dead on the floor while his press secretary Duke Horshock attempts to calm the frightened crowd.